Felons In Florida Want Their Voting Rights Back Without A Hassle

 Across the U.S., most states restore voting rights to felons after they've completed their sentences.
 Some wait for probation and parole to be complete.
 In recent years, many states have updated and streamlined the process.

-Florida however has gone in the other direction.
+Florida, however, has gone in the other direction.
 When Gov. Rick Scott took office seven years ago, he rolled back reforms put in place by his predecessor, Charlie Crist.
 More than 150,000 Floridians had their voting rights restored during Crist's four years in office.
 In the seven years since then, Rick Scott has approved restoring voting rights to just over 3,000 people.

-Here's a statistic about Florida that may be shocking: more than 10 percent of the adult population there is prohibited from voting because they've had felony convictions.
+In Florida, more than 10 percent of the adult population is prohibited from voting because they've had felony convictions.
 Under a law that dates back to the Reconstruction era, Florida bars felons from voting, unless officials approve a request to have those rights restored.
 That means nearly 1.5 million people in Florida can't vote, even though their sentences are complete.

 At a hearing in 2016, Scott tried to explain to one man why he was denying his request to have his rights restored.